 Figure 3-6.
-Summary: Bones and Glucocorticosteroids in Children^{10,143,144}
+Summary: Bones and Glucocorticosteroids in Children

 - No studies have reported any statistically significant increased of risk of fractures in children taking inhaled glucocorticosteroids. - Oral or systemic glucocorticosteroid use increases the risk of fracture.
 The risk of fracture increases along with the number of treatments, with a 32% increase at four courses ever.
-Use of inhaled glucocorticosteroids reduces the need for systemic courses. - Controlled longitudinal studies of 2 to 5 years duration and several cross-sectional studies found no adverse effects of inhaled glucocorticosteroid treatment on bone mineral density. - No prospective studies have followed children on inhaled glucocorticosteroid treatment until peak bone mineral density has been reached.
+Use of inhaled glucocorticosteroids reduces the need for systemic courses. - Controlled longitudinal studies of 2 to 5 years' duration and several cross-sectional studies found no adverse effects of inhaled glucocorticosteroid treatment on bone mineral density. - Inhaled glucocorticosteroid use has the potential for reducing bone mineral accretion in male children progressing through puberty, but this risk is likely to be outweighed by the ability to reduce the amount of oral corticosteroids used in these children.

 Hypothalamic-pituitary-adrenal (HPA) axis.
-Though differences exist between the various inhaled glucocorticosteroids and inhaler devices, treatment with inhaled glucocorticosteroid doses of less than 200 μg budesonide or equivalent daily is normally not associated with any significant suppression of the HPA axis in children135.
-At higher doses, small changes in HPA axis function can be detected with sensitive methods148.
-The clinical relevance of these findings is not known, since there have not been reports of adrenal crisis in children.
-However, adrenal crisis has been reported in children treated with excessively high doses of inhaled glucocorticosteroids150.
+Though differences exist between the various inhaled glucocorticosteroids and inhaler devices, treatment with inhaled glucocorticosteroid doses of less than 200 μg budesonide or equivalent daily is normally not associated with any significant suppression of the HPA axis in children.
+At higher doses, small changes in HPA axis function can be detected with sensitive methods.
+The clinical relevance of these findings is not known, since there have not been reports of adrenal crisis in clinical trials of inhaled glucocorticosteroids in children.
+However, adrenal crisis has been reported in children treated with excessively high doses of inhaled glucocorticosteroids.

 Cataracts.
-Inhaled glucocorticosteroids have not been associated with an increased occurrence of cataract development in children^{30,135}.
+Inhaled glucocorticosteroids have not been associated with an increased occurrence of cataract development in children.

 Central nervous system effects.
-Although isolated case reports have suggested that hyperactive behavior, aggressiveness, insomnia, uninhibited behavior, and impaired concentration may be seen with inhaled glucocorticosteroid treatment, no increase in such effects has been found in two long-term controlled trials of inhaled budesonide involving more than 10,000 treatment years^{132,135}.
+Although isolated case reports have suggested that hyperactive behavior, aggressiveness, insomnia, uninhibited behavior, and impaired concentration may be seen with inhaled glucocorticosteroid treatment, no increase in such effects has been found in two long-term controlled trials of inhaled budesonide involving more than 10,000 treatment years.

 Oral candidiasis, hoarseness, and bruising.
 Clinical thrush is seldom a problem in children treated with inhaled or systemic glucocorticosteroids.
 This side effect seems to be related to concomitant use of antibiotics, high daily doses, dose frequency, and inhaler device.
-Spacers reduce the incidence of oral candidiasis151.
-Mouth rinsing is beneficial152.
-The occurrence of hoarseness or other noticeable voice changes during budesonide treatment is similar to placebo30.
-Treatment with an average daily dose of 500 μg budesonide for 3 to 6 years is not associated with an increased tendency to bruise30.
+Spacers reduce the incidence of oral candidiasis.
+Mouth rinsing is beneficial.
+The occurrence of hoarseness or other noticeable voice changes during budesonide treatment is similar to placebo.
+Treatment with an average daily dose of 500 μg budesonide for 3 to 6 years is not associated with an increased tendency to bruise.

 Dental side effects.
 Inhaled glucocorticosteroid treatment is not associated with increased incidence of caries.
-However, the increased level of dental erosion reported in children with asthma153 may be due to a reduction in oral pH that may result from inhalation of β_2 -agonists154.
+However, the increased level of dental erosion reported in children with asthma may be due to a reduction in oral pH that may result from inhalation of $\beta_2$ -agonists.